jaredjj3/Mesa/README.md

 # Mesa

-Mesa is a object relational mapping tool that allows users to translate data from SQLite3 tables ('mesa') to Ruby objects that can be manipulated by a web framework.
+Mesa is an object relational mapping tool that allows users to translate data from SQLite3 tables (<em>mesa</em>) to Ruby objects that can be manipulated by any Ruby web framework.
 In order to use `Mesa` methods on a model, its class must inherit from `Mesa`.

 For example: